Kansas Asthma Initiative

 According to this Kansas Asthma Initiative presentation, 8.4% (174,713) of the adult population and 8.3% of the child population in Kansas has asthma.
 Kansas suffers from about 300 asthma-related deaths each year.

-In order to teach and to learn from those who treat asthma patients in rural areas, Dr. Matthew Sharpe and Dr. Dave Burnett from the University of Kansas Medical Center's (KUMC) Asthma Center collaborated with Newman Regional Health to help create a rural community-based partnership for asthma care that has led to the development of an asthma TeleECHO program.
+In order to teach and to learn from those who treat asthma patients in rural areas, the University of Kansas Medical Center's (KUMC) Asthma Center connects with asthma stakeholders throughout Kansas by means of an asthma teleECHO program.
 This quality improvement project focuses on:

 - Continuing education and professional development